makrai/notes/qiu2003-pretrained-nlp-survey.md

   sentences instead of words, and then apply it on downstream tasks
 * Zhang+ [197] designed a Gap Sentence Generation (GSG) task for pre-training, whose objective involves generating summary-like text from the input
-* Liu and Lapata [104] proposed BERTSUM [which] included a novel document-level encoder, and a general framework for both extractive summarization and abstractive summarization.
-In the encoder frame, BERTSUM extends BERT by inserting multiple [CLS] tokens to learn the sentence representations
+* BERTSUM Liu and Lapata [104] included a novel document-level encoder, and a general framework for both extractive and abstractive summarization
+  * In the encoder frame, BERTSUM extends BERT by inserting multiple [CLS] toks
   * extractive: BERTSUM stacks several inter-sentence Transformer layers
   * abstractive: two-staged fine-tuning approach using a new fine-tuning schedl